Sumit031202/music-player-frontend/README.md

 2. The songs from that playlist will then be fetched and shown.
 3. Click on any song from the list, and it will start playing.

+⚠️ *Note: There may be a 10–15 second delay when loading playlists, as the backend is hosted on Render, which puts the server to sleep after 15 minutes of inactivity.*

 ---

 Stay tuned for updates and new features!